Electric Vehicle Charger Levels and Speeds

-Level 1 equipment provides charging through a common residential 120-volt (120V) AC outlet.
-Level 1 chargers can take 40-50+ hours to charge a BEV to 80 percent from empty and 5-6 hours for a PHEV.
+The slowest, Level 1 equipment, provides charging through a common residential 120-volt (120V) alternating current (AC) outlet.
+Level 1 chargers can take 40-50 hours to charge a light-duty BEV from empty, 5-8 hours to charge an electric motorcycle, and 5-6 hours to charge a PHEV.

-Level 2 equipment offers higher-rate AC charging through 240V (in residential applications) or 208V (in commercial applications) electrical service, and is common for home, workplace, and public charging.
-Level 2 chargers can charge a BEV to 80 percent from empty in 4-10 hours and a PHEV in 1-2 hours.
+Level 2 equipment offers charging through 240V (in residential applications) or 208V (in commercial applications) electrical service, and is common for home, workplace, and public charging.
+Level 2 chargers can charge a light-duty BEV from empty in 4-10 hours, an electric motorcycle in 1-4 hours, and a PHEV in 1-2 hours.

 Direct Current Fast Charging (DCFC)

-Direct current fast charging (DCFC) equipment offers rapid charging along heavy-traffic corridors at installed stations.
-DCFC equipment can charge a BEV to 80 percent in just 20 minutes to 1 hour.
-Most PHEVs currently on the market do not work with fast chargers.
+The fastest speed, direct current fast charging (DCFC) equipment, enables rapid charging along heavy-traffic corridors at installed stations.
+DCFC equipment can charge a light-duty BEV to 80 percent in 20 minutes to 1 hour and some electric motorcycles in 5-30 minutes.
+Most PHEVs and some electric motorcycles currently on the market are not capable of using DCFCs.

-Level 2 and DCFC equipment has been deployed at various public locations including, for example, at grocery stores, theaters, or coffee shops.
-When selecting a charger type, consider its voltages, resulting charging and vehicle dwell times, and estimated up-front and ongoing costs.
+Level 2 and DCFC equipment have been deployed at various public locations including, for example, at grocery stores, theaters, or coffee shops.
+When selecting a charger type, consider its voltages, resulting charging and vehicle dwell times, and estimated upfront and ongoing costs, discussed further in Installation Planning.

-The figure below shows typical Level 2 and DCFC charging stations1 .
+Shown at right and below are typical Level 2 and DCFC charging stations.

 Overview of EV Chargers